 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 97% of the total number of points available with an exception reporting of 17% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 97% of the total number of points available with an exception reporting of 16% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).

-Data from 2014/15 showed:
+Published data from 2014/15 showed:

-- Performance for diabetes related indicators was 99%, which was 10% above the national average (exception reporting 22%, national average 11%). - Performance for hypertension related indicators was 100%, which was 2% above the national average (exception reporting 5%, national average 4%). - Performance for mental health related indicators was 100%, which was 7% above the national average (exception reporting 13%, national average 11%).
+- Performance for diabetes related indicators was 100% which was 13% above the CCG average and 11% above the national average. - Performance for mental health related indicators was 100% which was 7% above both the CCG and national average. - Performance for hypertension related indicators was 100% which was 4% above the CCG average and 2% above the national average.